zackjd/simple-openvpn-server/readme.md

 1. Let the installer finish.
 This may take a few minutes, as the intaller generates a few keys to set up a certificate authority (CA) that is used to assign certificates to the clients.

-1. If the server you are installing this on is behind a firewall, be sure that you forward the external ports from the firewall to the ports on the server for the VPN.
-Optionally, if you want to be able to manage the VPN from outside the firewall, forward a port to 443 on the VPN Server.
+1. If the server you are installing this on is behind a firewall, be sure that you forward the external ports from the firewall to the ports on the server for the VPN (1194).

 ## Managing Profiles